davenkin/andy-springboot-sample/ADRs/008_domain_event_publishing.md

 The following steps are already been implemented for you, but for illustration let's walk them through.

-- After `AggregateRoot.raiseEvent()` is called, the event is stored inside the Aggregate Root object:
+- After `AggregateRoot.raiseEvent()` is called, the event is stored inside the Aggregate Root object temporarily:

 ```java
     protected final void raiseEvent(DomainEvent event) {